awesomeeng/awesome-log/README.md

 # AwesomeLog

 AwesomeLog is a Log System for Enterprise Ready nodejs applications.
 It provides a basic out of the box Logging solution that is ready to go with zero configuration, or a highly configurable logging solution that gives you the power to do your logging right.

 It's up to you.

-## Feature
+## Features

 AwesomeLog provides...
  - A Basic out of the box Logging solution that is ready to go with zero configuration, or a highly configurable logging solution that gives you the power to do your logging right.
 It's up to you.